San Diego State vs. San Jose State NCAA Football Odds, Plays and Insights | October 15, 2021

 San Diego State vs. San Jose State College Football Odds, Plays and Insights

-The No. 24 San Diego State Aztecs (5-0, 0-0 MWC) visit the San Jose State Spartans (3-3, 0-0 MWC) on Friday, October 15, 2021 in matchup between MWC opponents at CEFCU Stadium.
-San Jose State is an 8-point underdog.
-The point total is set at 43 for the outing.
+Oddsmakers give the No. 24 San Diego State Aztecs (5-0, 0-0 MWC) the edge when they visit the San Jose State Spartans (3-3, 0-0 MWC) on Friday, October 15, 2021 in a matchup between MWC opponents at CEFCU Stadium.
+San Diego State is favored by 8 points.
+The point total is set at 42.5 for the outing.

 For more great betting and fantasy insight, join the SI Winners Club Newsletter.